Local approximation of multipartite quantum measurements

-Because this measurement is complete, then in analogy to \myeq{eqn100}, the sum of sibling child nodes is equal to their parent.
-A branch of the protocol begins at the root node and stretches from each node to one of its children, continuing without end in the case of an infinite branch, or terminating at what is known as a leaf node.
-We will need Lemma~$1$ from \cite{myLOCCbyFirstMeas}, which is a straightforward consequence of the completeness of each intermediate measurement. \begin{lem4}\cite{myLOCCbyFirstMeas} Each node $n$ in a finite-round LOCC tree is equal to the sum of all leaf nodes that are descended from that node. \end{lem4}
+Because this local measurement is complete, then in analogy to Eq.~\eqref{eqn100}, the sum of sibling child nodes is equal to their parent.
+A branch of the protocol begins at the root node and stretches from each node to one of its children, continuing without end in the case of an infinite branch, or terminating at what is known as a leaf node (leaf nodes being those that do not themselves have children).
+Those protocols that include infinite branches may be thought of as the limit of a sequence of finite-round protocols, and this is what is meant by asymptotic LOCC.